Habbie/pdns/docs/views.rst

 <backends/lmdb>` backend, and requires the zone cache to be enabled (by setting
 :ref:`setting-zone-cache-refresh-interval` to a non-zero value).

-It must be explicitly enabled using :ref:`setting-views` in the configuration file.
+It must also be explicitly enabled using :ref:`setting-views` in the configuration file.

 Concepts
 --------